 - Disaster Research Response Tabletop Exercise Major Findings Report (3MB)

 - Disaster Research Response Tabletop Exercise Webinar Presentation (9MB)

 - Disaster Research Response Tabletop Exercise Participant Manual (1MB)

 - Disaster Research Response Tabletop Exercise Presentation (686KB)

 - A video summary is available at: https://www.youtube.com/watch?v=s7b50-PKbCg&feature=youtu.be

 Training Resources for Disaster Researcher Deployment

 - National Institute of Environmental Health Sciences Worker Training Program (WTP)

 The NIEHS Worker Training Program (WTP) provides high-quality occupational safety and health training to workers involved in handling hazardous materials or in responding to emergency releases of hazardous materials.
 Through the years, WTP trainers and trainees have responded to major disasters around the country.
 WTP training materials include disaster-specific guidance to keep workers and responders safe in the unique scenarios present in disasters.
-These trainings are designed for workers but may apply to researchers entering the field during the aftermath of an event.
+A new booklet is now available specifically for researchers deploying to a disaster scene, the Researcher Deployment Guide.
+Other training materials designed for workers may also be relevant to deployed researchers.
 Disaster-specific training from WTP or awardees may be available in multiple languages and formats.
 For more information, or to find an NIEHS Awardee who may offer training in your area, please visit the National Clearinghouse for Worker Safety and Health Training.

 - Federal Emergency Management Agency (FEMA)